Football in Hong Kong: Men's

 The Hong Kong national football team represents Hong Kong in men's international football events.
 The team competed their first international match in 1947 against South Korea during the colonial period.
 Even after 1997 the transfer of sovereignty to China, it continues to represent Hong Kong separately from the People's Republic of China as its own national team in international competitions due to the "One country, two systems" principle.
 The team has never qualified for the FIFA World Cup, with the closest time being the 1986 World Cup cycle, which also highlighted their most successful period.

-Recent success include winning the East Asian Games in 2009.
+On 14 January 2024, Hong Kong midfielder Philip Chan Siu-kwan scored the 1,000th goal in Asian Cup history in the team’s return to the competition’s finals for the first time since 1968, despite the team losing 1–3 to the United Arab Emirates.

 Women's

 The Hong Kong women's national football team qualified for 14 consecutive AFC Women's Asian Cups between 1975 and 2003.
 However, the team has not qualified for a major tournament since the 2003 AFC Women's Championship.